 'A bloody big ship', grunts Daniel Craig's Bond.

 It's doubtful that Turner foresaw his painting being used as a metaphor for Craig's Bond becoming increasingly old and unfit for duty, but such is the resonance of his work that it's still being used in modern-day spy escapades.
 The painting isn't mentioned again – too much spying and codebreaking to be getting on with.

-As a side note, another Bond film featuring a famous artwork is Dr. No, in which you can spot Goya’s portrait of the Duke of Wellington on the wall of Dr Julius No’s lair – suggesting he had stolen the portrait, which had at that time been stolen in real life from the National Gallery.
+Another Bond film featuring a famous artwork is Dr. No, in which you can spot Goya's portrait of the Duke of Wellington on the wall of Dr Julius No's lair – suggesting he had stolen the portrait, which had at that time been stolen in real life from the National Gallery.

 The Thomas Crown Affair

 This 1999 remake of the 1968 heist film makes several changes to the original, and one of the most significant is centring it all around art (rather than robbing banks).
 Thomas Crown, played by Pierce Brosnan, is a billionaire so bored he has to resort to elaborate and unnecessary art heists to amuse himself, and Rene Russo plays the detective attempting to outsmart him.

 The main painting featured is Monet's San Giorgio Maggiore by Twilight.
 It's stolen by Thomas Crown at the very beginning of the film, from the Metropolitan Museum of Art, and he later tricks Rene Russo's character into believing she's found it at his house.
 In the climactic scene (spoilers) it's revealed that the Monet was returned to the museum just two days after it was stolen – but it was painted over to disguise it.
 Art lovers no doubt wince as tear gas and the sprinkler system reveals the true identity of the painting.
 In the same scene, Crown steals Manet's Banks of the Seine at Argenteuil to gift to Russo.